 - A $500 ICRI National Convention Scholarship will be presented to the entrant that has the highest project award submittal score and will be presented the ICRI Baltimore Washington Chapter Repair Project of the Year Award.
 Outstanding Project Awards will also be presented to the 2nd and 3rd highest scoring entrants.

 - If the ICRI-BW Chapter 1st Place winner chooses to submit the winning entry to ICRI National’s Outstanding Concrete Repair Project Award Program for the following year, the ICRI-BW Chapter will pay the project’s entry fee on behalf of the winner.

 - The winning project’s entry fee will be paid by the BW Chapter if the submitter chooses to submit the project for the National ICRI Outstanding Concrete Repair Project Award Program for the following year.

-- Project of the year will be presented, in a 30 minute presentation, by the entrant during the 2017 ICRI-BW Chapter’s Annual Awards Banquet in November.
+- Project of the year will be presented, in a 30 minute presentation, by the entrant during the 2022 ICRI-BW Chapter’s Annual Awards Banquet on November 3rd.
 Second and Third place projects are to be presented, in 15-minute presentations each, by the entrants during the same meeting of the BW Chapter.
 All other submitted projects will receive recognition at the fall meeting by the awards committee.